we2004/MeProject/README.md

 * Separating API logic from UI components
 * Managing state and data flow between pages and components
 * Building reusable modals, cards, buttons, badges, and form components
-* Creating responsive layouts with Tailwind CSS
 * Integrating a frontend with an existing REST API
-* Deploying a frontend application with Google Cloud Run
+* Deploying a backend with Google Cloud Run
 * Connecting GitHub with automatic deployment
 * Understanding frontend and backend responsibilities
 * Making engineering decisions around component reuse, state management, and separation of concerns

 ## Screenshots